turingschool/backend-curriculum-site/module2/projects/blogger.md

 `curl` is a command line tool used to access server data.
 We get the data from `http://tutorials.jumpstartlab.com/assets/blogger/screen.css` and output it (`-o`) to `app/assets/stylesheets`.

-Commit, checkout to master, merge, delete.
+Commit, checkout to master, merge, push, delete.

 ## I1: Form-based Workflow